Repo-Rani/claude-code/expense-tracker/notes.md

 ### python app.py

 <!-- Tip: If you have an incomplete project and want to understand its tech stack,
-     ask ChatGPT this question: -->
+     ask Claude-Code this question: -->
 <!-- "What does this project do?" -->
 <!-- "What tech stack does this project use?" -->
 <!-- "Explain the project structure to me?" -->